gaborpelesz/openai_caribbean/milestones/milestone_2/README.md

 ## 2. First submission

 We uploaded our first predictions to the DrivenData competition, as the score shows below.
-With further optimalization we might get a much better one.
+With further optimalization we will get a much better one.

 <image src='images/first_submission.png'>

 ## 3. Conclusion
-Through analyzing our generated data we found out that some of the images were dissorted and incorrect.
+By analyzing our generated data, we found out that some of the images were dissorted and incorrect.
 By enhanching our image generator we might make our results better.